Proceeds benefits for Sun Youth Organization

 The Montreal Model Train Exposition is a miniature train show presented in conjunction with Sun Youth Organization, at their community services center, a non-profit organization renowned for its work in aiding the Montreal community.

-Place: 4251 St Urbain Street, Montreal (Sun Youth Organization Centre)
+Place: Sun Youth Centre, 4251 St Urbain Street, Montreal , Quebec

 Time: 10 am to 5 pm Saturday and Sunday

 Price: $8 for adults, $6 for children

-Free parking: HOME DEPOT 100 Beaubien street west, with shuttle bus service.
+FREE parking: HOME DEPOT 100 Beaubien street west, with free shuttle bus service to the show.